RMKirkpatrick/mxGREMLdemos/README.txt

 computational speed.
 In contrast, scripts with 'NodV' in their filename use SLSQP to calculate numeric derivatives in a multithreaded fashion, and do not use analytic derivatives.

+Newcomers to the mxGREML feature are encouraged to first examine the scripts in the `AGES2017` subdirectory, since those scripts are the most didactically oriented in the repository.